StrangeJay/AWS_CICD/journal.md

 ### Test Entire Set Up

 - Go to your Elastic Beanstalk environment page.
-There, click on the **Domain name** link to open your deployed website.
+There, click on the **Domain name**① link to open your deployed website.

 ![](img/test1.png)